At The Bitcoin Adviser, our mission is to get Bitcoin off exchanges and provide unmatched support...

 This paradigm shift in asset management underscores the need for a different perspective when evaluating investment strategies and fees.
 In traditional asset management, fees are a straightforward cost against returns.
 In Bitcoin investment, the implications of fees extend into the future value of the asset.
 Understanding this difference is crucial for investors navigating the evolving landscape of digital assets, particularly in making informed decisions about the long-term management of their Bitcoin holdings.

-Impact of 1% Fee on Bitcoin Holdings
+Impact of Degrading Fees on Bitcoin Holdings

 Scepticism Around Spending Sats on Fees